 Ultra-fast service with 70+ server locations worldwide and Android support across different devices Read More

 A fast, affordable VPN with advanced security featuresVisit IPVanish

 - Doesn’t work in China

-Armed with bonus security features and competitive pricing, IPVanish comes in second among the best Android VPNs.
+Armed with bonus security features and competitive pricing, IPVanish is ranked #1 among the best Android VPNs.
 It’s a quality service that comes with a large server network, a well-designed Android VPN app, and an APK file option for side-loading on all Android devices.
 Even better, IPVanish gives clients the ability to configure settings including OpenVPN scrambling, port selection, and split tunneling, and more.

 IPVanish also works great for torrenting and P2P content thanks to its strict no-logs policy.
-That, coupled with its blazing speed connections, make IPVanish a popular choice for Kodi and IPTV fans.
+That, coupled with its blazing speed connections and unlimited device connections, make IPVanish a popular choice for Kodi and IPTV fans.
 With IPVanish, you won’t have to compromise on performance for privacy and that’s a provider we can get behind.

 For more in-depth information, read our IPVanish Review.